Stock Checker

 Sim Racing Product Guides » How To Use A MOZA Steering Wheel With A Fanatec Wheel Base

-With the introduction of a USB data port on the rear of the MOZA FSR Formula Wheel, you can now use the MOZA FSR wheel with any wheel base including all Fanatec wheel bases.
+With the introduction of a USB data port on the rear of the MOZA FSR, KS, Vision Gs and Laborghini SCV12 steering wheels, you can now use a MOZA steering wheel with any wheel base including all Fanatec wheel bases, and have all functionality working correctly.

-In this guide, I’ll show you exactly how to use your MOZA steering wheel with a Fanatec wheel base.
+In this step-by-step guide, I’ll show you how to use your MOZA steering wheel with a Fanatec wheel base.
+Watch ur video tutorial below or scroll down for a complete how-to guide.

-MOZA Racing has recently released the first-ever MOZA steering wheel that is compatible with other wheel bases.
-Up until this point, you could only really use MOZA steering wheels with MOZA wheel bases.
+With the launch of the MOZA FSR formula wheel back in 2022, MOZA Racing released the first-ever MOZA steering wheel that is compatible with other wheel bases.
+Before the FSR wheel came along, you could only use MOZA steering wheels with MOZA wheel bases.

-But the latest steering wheel, the MOZA Racing FSR Formula Wheel includes a dedicated USB data port on the rear of the wheel.
+The MOZA FSR Formula Wheel included a dedicated USB data port on the rear of the wheel.
 This data port is the magic sauce that allows you to use all of the functionality on the wheel while it is connected to any wheel base.
+Since the FSR launch, MOZA has released more steering wheels that are compatible with third-party bases.

-This port essentially allows you to hard wire your MOZA FSR steering wheel to your computer via a USB cable.
-Then you can use a quick release adaptor to physically mount the FSR steering wheel to any wheel base.
+The port that MOZA is including on its steering wheels now allows you to hard wire your MOZA steering wheel to your PC via a USB cable.
+Then you can use a quick release adaptor to physically mount the steering wheel to any wheel base.

-So to be able to use your MOZA FSR steering wheel with a Fanatec wheel base, you need a few additional MOZA accessories.
-These accessories are the only official way of connecting your steering wheel to a Fanatec wheel base while keeping all functionality such as the inputs and the screen working.
+To be able to use a MOZA steering wheel with a Fanatec wheel base, you do need a few additional accessories from both MOZA Racing and Fanatec.
+These accessories are the only official way of connecting your MOZA steering wheel to a Fanatec wheel base while keeping all functionality, such as the inputs and the screen, working.

 The first accessory you’ll need is the MOZA Universal Hub.
 This allows you to connect your MOZA FSR steering wheel via a cable to your PC.

-The Universal Hub will allow all of the electronic functions of the MOZA FSR wheel to continue to work, even when mounted to a third-party wheel base.
+The Universal Hub will allow all of the electronic functions of any compatible MOZA steering wheel to continue to work, even when mounted to a third-party wheel base.

 You will be able to use all of the buttons, encoders and inputs on the wheel, and the display on the front of the FSR wheel will continue to work when hardwired to the Universal Hub.